apache/camel-website/content/blog/2020/12/Camel37-Whatsnew/index.md

 ### Spring Boot

-We have upgraded to the latest release at this time which is Spring Boot 2.4.0.
+We have upgraded to Spring Boot 2.4.

 ### New components